 The child minder provides a nurturing and caring environment in which children's free choice of play is promoted and their needs are met.
 The child minder responded to the children with affection and the children were very comfortable in her care.
-The child minder plans activities ahead for example to reflect seasons, leaves and autumn colors were placed on the walls or, annual celebrations and we saw pictures of the children celebrating Diwali, Halloween as well as birthdays and family occasions.
-The child minder also uses her busy books which are a record of children's progress to plan for next steps.
+The child minder plans activities ahead and the children were excited to start making Christmas cards and decorations.
+Annual celebrations are always acknowledged with an art or craft activity and include Guy Fawkes, Diwali, and Halloween as well as birthday and family occasions.
+The child minder visits the park with dinosaurs, or a local play group every day and also walks to town with the children sometimes visiting the museums.